 Big data is about to get even bigger.
-As the Internet of Things (IoT) grows as we connect everything from our cars to our FitBits, inventory pallets to coordinated networks, so does the need for sophisticated data analytics processes like behavioral analytics.
+As the Internet of Things (IoT) grows – connecting everything from our cars to our FitBits, inventory pallets to coordinated networks, and everything in between – so does the need for sophisticated data analytics processes, such as behavioral analytics.

 First, it’s worth noting that IoT places the onus on dynamic analysis.
 Think about what it is that we like so much about self-driving cars.
 They process information instantaneously to produce the most efficient, and safest, outcome possible for the rider.